FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 	- Sprite
 	- SFXComponent
 Whenever one of the fire keys is pressed, a spawn bullet method is called.
+#### Bullets and Payloads
+Weapons like the Browning M2 and other mounted machine guns fire projectiles bullets that do damage on the same layer that they are spawned on.
+Payload like bombs get spawned on one level and then move down the layer list until they collide with a ground unit or the ground/water and explode.
+#### Dive-bombing
+To dive or not to dive, what's the point anymore.
 ### Enemy Combat AI
 This combat logic follows the __Movement__ logic I'll set above.